-Medical services and supplies provided by physicians and other health care professionals.
-Please review the following table it illustrates your cost share if you are enrolled in Medicare Part A and B. If you purchase Medicare Part B, your provider is in our network and participates in Medicare, then we waive some costs because Medicare will be the primary payor.
+• Medical services and supplies provided by physicians and other healthcare professionals.

+Please review the following examples which illustrates your cost share if you are enrolled in Medicare Part A and B. If you purchase Medicare Part B, your provider is in our network and participates in Medicare, then we waive some costs because Medicare will be the primary payor.